LigaMoon/Astro/README.md

     - xxx

 ### Usability Testing
-- To test the ease of navigation, this website was shared with few friends of different ages and different levels of computer/smart device knowledge.
+- To test the ease of navigation, this website was shared with friends and family of different ages and different levels of computer/smart device knowledge.
 There were no issues identified regarding the simplicity of navigating the website.
-- The testers also verified that all buttons, links, hamburger menu and photo carousel work correctly, intuitively and as expected
+- The testers also verified that all functionality aspects are working as explained above and as expected.
+- Testers expressed that the design is easy to understand and navigate.

 ### Compatibility Testing
 - Browser Compatibility